Dream & King Cairo Look Happier Than Ever At Six Flags Before Blac Chyna’s Meltdown: Watch

 The reality star later posted a message to her Instagram story alluding to the incident, suggesting that she acted out in response to a fellow park patron trying to touch one of her kids.
 “Being famous is hard enough dealing with scrutiny but when someone feels comfortable to come and touch your child it’s a whole other story,” she wrote.
 “I do not condone violence nor am I a violent person but shout out to all of the amazing mothers out there that will protect their children at all cost.”

-Luckily, neither Dream nor King appeared in the fight videos, so we can hope the two of them continued to have a carefree, fun-filled day!
+Luckily, neither Dream nor King appeared in the fight videos, so we can hope the two of them were nowhere near the scene and continued to have a carefree, fun-filled day!